New Patients (918) 262-4731

 The process for placing a dental crown is mostly quick and will require a couple of visits to the dental office to complete.

 To create a natural looking dental crown, our dentist will work with you to find the ideal material and shade.
-Dental crowns should blend in with your current smile as well as strengthen your teeth.
-Once you and the dentist agree on the material and shade, the dentist will take impressions of your teeth for the creation of your dental crown.
+Our dental crowns will blend in with your current smile as well as strengthen your teeth.
+Once you and our dentist agree on the shade, our dentist will take impressions of your teeth for the creation of your new crown.

 During this time, Dr. Henrich may place a temporary crown for added comfort.
-Once your final dental crown is ready, Dr. Henrich will remove the temporary crown and place your final dental crown.
-During the last visit, he will also make any adjustments to your crown to make sure that it restores proper function and strength without sacrificing comfort.
+Once your final crown is ready, Dr. Henrich will remove the temporary crown and place your final permanent crown.
+He will also make any adjustments to make sure that it restores proper function and strength without sacrificing comfort.

-During all steps in the procedure, we will work with you to ensure that you are comfortable.
-Most patients experience minimal pain.
-We will numb the area with the use of a local anesthetic to prevent any pain during the procedure.
-If you would like to learn more about dental crowns or determine if they are right for you, visit Henrich Dental in Tulsa, Oklahoma today.
+We will remain with you to make sure that you feel completely at ease during every step of the procedure.
+We will numb the area with a local anesthetic to prevent any pain during the procedure.
+Most patients experience no pain.
+Visit Henrich Dental in Tulsa, OK, to learn more about our crowns and see if they are right for you.

-Will insurance cover the cost of dental crowns?
+Will dental insurance cover the cost of dental crowns?

 In most cases, your dental benefits may partially cover the cost of a dental crown.
-We can work with you to get an estimate from your provider to determine your coverage and portion of the cost.
+We can help you get an estimate from your provider to learn about your coverage and portion of the cost.

 How long do dental crowns last?

 A dental crown can last 10 or more years with good oral health care and hygiene.
-Factors such as the location of the crown and materials used also impact the longevity of your restoration.
+However, a crown will only last as long if you practice good oral hygiene.
+Other factors can also impact the lifespan of your dental crown.
+Factors such as the location of the crown, materials used, and the type of crown you received.

 Can a dentist place crowns on larger teeth or molars?

 Dr. Henrich will make a recommendation for the most suitable restoration for a molar or larger tooth.
-In some cases, a dental crown may be best and in others, an inlay or onlay may be the most effective option.
+A dental crown will be best in some cases, but an inlay or onlay may be the most effective option in other cases.

 Is it painful to have a dental crown put on your tooth?

-When placing dental crowns, Dr. Henrich will use a local anesthetic to numb the area, ensuring that you do not feel pain during the procedure.
+When placing dental crowns, Dr. Henrich will use a local anesthetic to numb the area.
+You will not feel pain during the procedure.
 You may feel tooth sensitivity following the procedure, but this will fade over time.

 What are dental crowns made of?

 Dental crowns can consist of metals or porcelain.
 Temporary crowns are often stainless steel.
-Metal dental crowns require removing less tooth structure and porcelain dental crowns look more like natural teeth.
+Metal crowns require removing less tooth structure and porcelain crowns look more like natural teeth.

-Visit Henrich Dental to explore your dental crown options.
-At Henrich Dental, we offer personalized cosmetic solutions to enhance your natural smile, such as teeth whitening, porcelain veneers, Botox® Cosmetic, and more.
-Our team helps you achieve a beautiful and more functional smile.
+Visit Henrich Dental to explore your dental crown treatment options.
+We also offer personalized cosmetic solutions to enhance your natural smile, such as porcelain veneers, Botox® Cosmetic, and more.
+Our team is here to help you achieve a more functional and beautiful smile, so schedule an appointment today.